 Spring Cleaning Checklist

-Some other things you’ll need are, dusters, or maybe microfiber clothes for dusting.
-For floors you’ll need a broom, a mop and bucket, a steam cleaner, carpet shampooer (rent one if you don’t own one), and a dust mop.
+Some other things you’ll need are dusters, or maybe microfiber cloths for dusting.
+For floors, you’ll need a broom, a mop and bucket, a steam cleaner, carpet shampooer (rent one if you don’t own one), and a dust mop.

 Lastly, you want to have things that help you organize as you clean.
 These items include baskets, wall hooks, drawer and cabinet organizers, plastic totes, and a label maker.